gplesz/RippleRestoreTask/README.md

 RippleRestoreTask achieves this by plugging into the build chain and before a build ensuring that your dependencies are up to date through calling `ripple.exe restore`.

-### Delivery and update of ripple.exe

-RippleRestoreTask is delivered via a nuget package.
-Since nuget handles delivery and (with nuget 2.7 and up) automatic solution level package restore.
-This design decision also means we can use nuget to update RippleRestoreTask.

-#### I though we were using Ripple for managing packages?

-Yes this is correct.
-However the way nuget adds RippleRestoreTask it will be excluded from Ripple handles packages.

-So the chain is `nuget delivers RippleRestoreTask` > `RippleRestoreTask triggers ripple restore`.

 ## What is doesn't do

 RippleRestoreTask is targeted at providing one specific feature i.e. "Restoring dependencies as part of a build".
 If you want to use the other more advanced [commands of Ripple](http://darthfubumvc.github.io/ripple/ripple/commands/) you should call ripple.exe explicitly.
 This can be done at a machine level by adding Ripple.exe to your Path environment variable

 ## Other bits

-### Install in every project

-The RippleRestoreTask should be installed in every project in the solution.
-This is due to the lack of a "solution level" build event in MSBuild.

-This can be achieved by running the following in the **Package Management Console:**

-    PM> Get-Project -All | Install-Package RippleRestoreTask

 ### Only runs once per solution